 In manufacturing companies, digitalisation will become firmly established in all areas.
 The process of digitalisation starts with the incoming customer order (via an ordering portal with defined product codes), continues with automated manufacturing processes and ends with the dispatch of the product.
 The economic advantages are, for example,

-higher productivity because quantities can be produced in less time.
-EVVA’s productivity has increased by 4 to 5% per year since 2015;
+annual increase in productivity because quantities can be produced in less time.

 more efficient processes, e.g. through automatic error detection.
-This will further reduce waste (such as in key production) in the coming years;
+Waste (such as in key production) has been constantly reduced over the last years;

 better flow of information between IT systems and manufacturing machines.
 The prerequisite for optimal data exchange is uniform IT infrastructures and compatible interfaces;

 our sales partners benefit from faster production and delivery times, from a lower potential for errors due to automated production steps and from the possibility of producing very small batch sizes from a large number of individual orders.

 EVVA does not share the fear that advancing digitalisation will replace human resources.
 "In principle, more jobs are created after every industrial revolution.
 It becomes more of a problem if automation and digitalisation are not implemented, because then competitiveness is at stake", says EVVA CEO Stefan Ehrlich-Adám.